25 eco-friendly Christmas tips

 1.5 billion Christmas cards are thrown away by UK residents each year according to Imperial College researchers.

 E-cards are increasingly popular for good reason.
 They cut your carbon footprint, save trees and save money - see Friends of the Earth free e-cards.
-Alternatively, make your own cards from recycled paper and make a cute design with these Christmas wooden blocks.

 If you prefer to buy cards, take a look at our eco-friendly Christmas cards.